TASEmulators/BizHawk/README.md

 We will be following Microsoft in dropping support for old versions of Windows, that is, we reserve the right to ignore your problems unless you've updated to at least Win11 21H2 (initial release) or Win10 22H2.
 Read more on [MSDN](https://docs.microsoft.com/en-us/lifecycle/faq/windows).

 A "backport" release, [1.13.2](https://github.com/TASEmulators/BizHawk/releases/tag/1.13.2), is available for users of Windows XP, 7, or 8.1 32-bit.
-It has many bugs that will never be fixed and it doesn't have all the features of the later versions.
+It has many bugs that will never be fixed (backports have ceased) and it doesn't have all the features of the later versions—you should probably get a new operating system instead.

 [to top](#bizhawk)